brainhackorg/brainhack_cloud/content/en/tutorials/hpc.md

 ssh opc@ipbastion
 ```

+Be aware that this "opc" account is the admin account of the cluster and should not be used to perform analyses.
+It is better to create a user account to perform the work in:

-Once logged in, you can create users using the `cluster` command:
+Once logged in with the opc account, you can create users using the `cluster` command:
 ```
 cluster user add test
 ```

-These users can then login using a password.
+These users can then login using a password only.

 There is a shared file storage (which can also be configured in size in the stack settings) in /nfs/cluster